ally-logo-white-transp

 Determining what’s yours, mine and ours

 First things first, set expectations from the start.
 Just like you might divide up chores to ensure equal responsibility in your day to day, you and your partner should approach your properties as a team.
 An open, honest discussion about what you both want will help to ensure a level playing field.
-Depending on your circumstances, you may come to your decision easily — but it can also get tricky.
 Perhaps your home has been in the family for generations, while your partner has made many expensive customizations.
 Maybe one of you purchased a home within walking distance from work while the other prioritized more space or proximity to family.
-Whatever your priorities were when you purchased your home, if they are still meaningful to you, be clear about what you like about your space and keep an open mind about your partner’s priorities.
+Whatever your priorities were when you purchased your home, if they are still meaningful to you, be clear about why you like your space and keep an open mind about your partner’s priorities.

 Deciding where to live as a couple can be complicated.
 Once you’ve openly discussed your priorities, talk through the pros and cons of each place (these might look different for each of you).
 Some factors to consider could include:

-Space: Is one home bigger or offer a yard, garage, or bonus room that the other doesn’t?
+• Space: Is one home bigger or does it offer a yard, garage or bonus room that the other doesn’t?

-Affordability: Are the payments on one home more affordable?
-Keep in mind things like private mortgage insurance (PMI), interest rate, insurance costs, assessment fees, special assessments and other fees that may be associated with each home.
+• Affordability: Are the payments on one home more affordable?
+Keep in mind things like private mortgage insurance (PMI), interest rates, insurance costs, assessment fees, special assessments and other fees that may be associated with each home.

 Picture yourselves living out your everyday lives and consider which home best fits that lifestyle.
 Keep in mind, some of these factors might have additional monetary implications.
 For example, a larger or more centrally located home will likely gain value faster.